kaiuri/nvim-juliana/README.md

 ## Description

-Port of Sublime's Mariana Theme to Neovim, using Lua, for short attention span devs.
+Port of Sublime's Mariana Theme for Neovim, using Lua, for short attention span devs.

 ## Installation